Baptism at Word of Life Baptist Church...

 Please remember to bring your testimony written or printed out to read to the church family during the service.

-If you are interested in baptism please contact Linda Joy.
+If you are interested in baptism please contact the church office.